M. Chris Low, Environmental Humanities Research Professor (2023-2025)

 - A public presentation and opportunity to celebrate your research at the end of your term

 The EH Research Professor is supported by generous funding from the Kendeda Fund.
 All faculty members from the College of Humanities who wish to pursue environmental research from humanities perspectives are encouraged to apply.
-Our next application cycle is open, and due 12/1/24.
+Our next application cycle will open during Fall 2026.